-Furthermore, the Council recalled that the mandate of MINUSCA should be implemented on the basis of a prioritization of tasks and, when relevant, in a sequenced manner, and reiterated, with some modifications, that the Mission's priority tasks were: (a) to protect civilians; (b) to provide good offices and support to the peace process; (c) to facilitate the immediate, full, safe and unhindered delivery of humanitarian assistance; and (d) to protect United Nations personnel, installations, equipment, goods and associated personnel.88
+Furthermore, the Council recalled that the mandate of MINUSCA should be implemented based on a prioritization of tasks and, when relevant, in a sequenced manner, and reiterated the Mission's priority tasks to: (a) protect civilians; (b) provide good offices and support to the peace process; (c) facilitate the immediate, full, safe and unhindered delivery of humanitarian assistance; and (d) protect United Nations personnel, installations, equipment, goods and associated personnel, with certain modifications.

-Beyond the priority tasks, the Council reiterated, with one addition, the other tasks of MINUSCA, namely: (a) support for the extension of State authority, the deployment of security forces, and the preservation of territorial integrity; (b) promotion and protection of human rights; (c) assistance in the follow-up to the republican dialogue and with the 2023 elections; (d) security sector reform; (e) disarmament, demobilization, reintegration and repatriation; and (f) support for national and international justice, the fight against impunity, and the rule of law.89 Specifically, with respect to reintegration, the Council requested MINUSCA to support the Government in providing security and appropriate protection to demobilized ex-combatants.90 The Council reiterated the additional tasks of MINUSCA to support the Committee established pursuant to resolution 2127 (2013) concerning the Central African Republic and its Panel of Experts.91 By resolution 2648 (2022), the Council further reiterated the task of MINUSCA to support to the Committee on the contribution to security sector reform of the sanctions exemption related to supplies and assistance intended solely for this purpose.92
+Beyond the priority tasks, the Council reiterated, with one addition, the other tasks of MINUSCA to: (a) support the extension of State authority, the deployment of security forces, and the preservation of territorial integrity; (b) promote and protect human rights; (c) to assist in the follow-up to the Republic Dialogue and with the 2023 elections; (d) security sector reform; (e) disarmament, demobilization, reintegration and repatriation; and (f) support for national and international justice, the fight against impunity, and the rule of law.
+Specifically, with respect to reintegration, the Council requested MINUSCA to support the Government to provide security and appropriate protection to demobilized ex-combatants.
+The Council reiterated the additional tasks of MINUSCA to support the Committee established pursuant to resolution 2127 (2013) concerning the Central African Republic and its Panel of Experts.
+By resolution 2648 (2022), the Council further reiterated the task of MINUSCA to report to the Committee on the contribution to security sector reform of the sanctions exemption related to supplies and assistance intended solely for this purpose.

-Regarding the Mission's operations, in its resolution 2659 (2022), the Council recognized that the effective implementation of peacekeeping mandates was contingent upon several critical factors, including strategic communications and integration across mission components.93 The Council further reiterated its request to the Secretary-General, originally outlined in resolution 2605 (2021), to fully implement a number of capacities and existing obligations in the planning and conduct of the operations
+Regarding the Mission's operations, by resolution 2659 (2022), the Council recognized that the effective implementation of peacekeeping mandates was contingent upon several critical factors, including, among others, strategic communications and integration across mission components.
+The Council further reiterated its request to the Secretary-General, originally